Victorian Genealogy

 The management of some cemeteries has been taken over by local councils or a number of cemetery trusts have merged to form an amalgamated cemetery trust that administers a number of cemeteries; this is particularly prevalent with cemeteries in larger cities.

-DEPARTMENT OF HEALTH AND HUMAN SERVICES - PUBLIC CEMETERY GEOGRAPHICAL LOCATOR
+VICTORIAN GOVERNMENT, DEPARTMENT OF HEALTH - PUBLIC CEMETERY GEOGRAPHICAL LOCATOR

-The Department of Health and Human Services website has a geographical locator for all operational public cemeteries within a given range of a particular location.
+The Department of Health website has a geographical locator for all operational public cemeteries within a given range of a particular location.
 Contact details for each public cemetery trust are included:

 https://www2.health.vic.gov.au/public-health/cemeteries-and-crematoria/cemetery-search